IshanBaliyan/TravelApp/README.md

 # TravelApp
-## Login-based travel app for bookmarking and reviewing your favourite map locations.
+#### Login-based travel app for bookmarking and reviewing your favourite map locations.

-# Built using MERN Stack: MongoDB, Express, React, Node.js
+# Built with MERN Stack: MongoDB, Express, React, Node.js

 # Purpose
 I built this app for recording and "pinning" all the places I visited.
 However, I created an account-management system so my family and friends can also pin the places they've been to, and we can track the places we've visited, as well as our reviews.